 All of the test SFD configurations implement holes to deliver lubricant into the squeeze film land.
-Dampers A and B, shown in Fig. 14, have a central groove that serves to deliver uniform flow into the film lands and at a uniform pressure (rather not!).
-Dampers C thru F -shown in Figs. 15-16, however, dispense with the central groove as three feed holes, 2.54 mm in diameter, impinge directly into the film land.
+Dampers A and B have a central groove that serves to deliver uniform flow into the film lands.
+Dampers C-F, however, dispense with the central groove as three feed holes, 2.54 mm in diameter, impinge directly into the film land.
 These dampers are shorter in length thus saving space.

 Practitioners have concerns on assessing the performance of a SFD in the event one or more feedholes (not all, clearly) become plugged due to debris, for example.
 Does the damper lose its effectiveness?
-The experimental program addressed to this question by selectively plugging one and two of the three feed orifices in (open ends) damper C, as depicted schematically in Figure 31.
+The experimental program addressed to this question by selectively plugging one and two of the three feed orifices in damper C, open ends, as depicted schematically in Figure 29.
 Note that plugging one or more holes produces an asymmetric configuration with respect to the X, Y axes.